Virgin Birth Of Jesus

 But it does not diminish her exceptionality.

-Mary was uniquely chosen by God to raise Jesus to adulthood.
+God uniquely chose Mary to raise Jesus to adulthood.
 He singled her out for honor while hanging on the cross.

 Other Transformations